 There may be different behavior standards for men and for women in your host country.
 Some places may be unsafe or entirely off-limits to women.
 If you are the only woman around, you probably should not be there.
 On public transportation, try to sit near other women.
 Learn how to respond appropriately to whistles and stares brought on just because you are a female or a foreign female.
 Whether the gestures are compliments, invitations or insults, getting away quickly and quietly is most effective.

 The definition of rape might be perceived differently across cultures; however, it is your definition that counts when it concerns your body.
 The effects of such a traumatic experience should not be ignored or tolerated.
 Get help.
-Report the incident.
+Report the incident to a trusted support person.

 Airport Security & Luggage